4 Command-line interfaces

 This chapter covers

 Command-line tools are essential for automating tasks, running programs, and improving productivity.
-Compared to graphical interfaces, command-line tools offer faster, more customizable ways to handle repetitive tasks with greater consistency and fewer errors.
+Compared with graphical interfaces, command-line tools offer faster, more customizable ways to handle repetitive tasks with greater consistency and fewer errors.

-In this chapter and the following three, we'll create a command-line tool named HIT alongside an efficient HTTP client package called HIT client.
-The HIT tool sends HTTP requests, measures, and reports HTTP server performance using the HIT client:
+In this chapter and the following three chapters, we’ll create a command-line tool named HIT alongside a concurrent HTTP client called HIT client.
+The HIT tool sends HTTP requests and measures and reports HTTP server performance using the HIT client:

 /\ \_\ \ /\ \ /\__ _\